ArinZBryan/Computer-Engineering-Notes/AICE1001/GDPR.md

 	- **Rights related to Automated Decision Making and Profiling**: you are protected against decisions made solely by automated mechanisms.
 - ##### Obligations for Organisations
 	- **Data protection by design and default**: Data should be protected always on purpose and by design.
 This should be the default.
-	- **Data Protection Impact Assessments (DPIAs)**: If data is being used to determine some high-risk outcome (eg. immigration), an assessment must be made and made public.
+	- **Data Protection Impact Assessments (DPIAs)**: If data is being used to determine some high-risk outcome (e.g. immigration), an assessment must be made and made public.
 	- **Data Breach Notifications**: In the event of an breach, organisations are required to notify the relevant authorities (Information Commissioner's Office in the UK) and individuals.
 	- **Data Protection Officers**: Required for organisations to have a person or office that can be contacted for GDPR matters.
 	- **International Transfers**: If data is collected on citizens whom the GDPR applies, if transferred outside of GDPR countries, the GDPR still applies.
 There may also be further regulations.
 	- *Organisations in breach of the GDPR can face 20 million euro fines, or 4% of operating revenue, whichever is higher.*
+### DPIA
+DPIAs (Data Protection Impact Assessments) are the forms / documentation for the methods and reasons for data collection under the GDPR.
+This documentation is made publicly available, and will be viewed if the company is investigated regarding violations of the GDPR.
+Here are some of the items that are required to be on such documentation
+- Description of scope
+	- What is the nature of the data?
+Does it include special category or criminal offence data?.
+How much are you collecting?
+How long will you keep it?
+How many individuals are affected.
+- Description of context
+	- What is the nature of the relationship between the individuals and the data collector?
+How much control will they have of their data?
+Would the expect you to use their data the way you are?
+Does the data include data collected on children?
+- Description of purposes of processing
+- Identification of risks
+- Identification of risk reduction measures.